-Public art not only lifts the spirits and beautifies the city, it helps to support the global community of artists.
-When it comes to public art, Tokyo is one big gallery.
-Take a tour of the city’s best public art pieces.
+Public art not only lifts the spirits and beautifies Tokyo, but also helps to support a global community of artists.
+Discover some incredible visuals spread around the Japanese capital with our guide to the best public art pieces in Tokyo.

 This spider-like sculpture by the legendary French artist Louise Bourgeois is located in the Roppongi Hills courtyard and is nearly impossible to miss.
 Standing at over ten meters tall, Maman has traveled around the world and now enjoys her role as the mall’s most popular meeting spot.

 Often referred to as ‘the Love Sign’, this simple yet universal symbol has been the backdrop for countless couples’ photos in Tokyo.
 Situated among skyscraper buildings in Nishi-Shinjuku, the famous art piece was created by American artist Robert Indiana.
 Nowadays, similar installations can be found in other global cities such as New York and Taipei.

 Spiral Sikaku is set against the flagstone boulevard known as Naka-dori in central Tokyo.
 Created by American artist Dimitri Hadzi, the piece is situated near one of the major shopping streets in the city.
 The street is also famous its seasonal illuminations and the relatively large, rotating collection of public street art.

 This mural in Shibuya Station has earned itself the nickname ‘The Lost Mural’.
 Originally commissioned to a Mexican hotel, it went missing once the company went under, but was sent back to Japan upon its rediscovery.
 The creation depicts the terror and damage of the atomic bomb, a theme that still resonates today.